rstmsn/lnd-for-wp/README.md

 ### Frequently Asked Questions

 ### Contributing
-Contributions in the form of issues & pull requests are very welcome.
+Contributions in the form of issues, feedback & pull requests are very welcome.

-Support the project by dropping a few Satoshis in the tip jar: [3PTj3wuauVLjnL4pU2y6qx84ek9hqAL8EN](bitcoin:3PTj3wuauVLjnL4pU2y6qx84ek9hqAL8EN)
+You can support the project by dropping a few Satoshis in the tip jar: [3PTj3wuauVLjnL4pU2y6qx84ek9hqAL8EN](bitcoin:3PTj3wuauVLjnL4pU2y6qx84ek9hqAL8EN)